 Statewide, 15% of residents were foreign-born with the highest concentrations in Chelsea (45%), Malden (41%), Lawrence (37%), Everett (39%) and Revere (32%).

 In 2012 Irish remained the largest single ancestry reported by Bostonians with more than 70,000 identifying as Irish followed by about 40,000 identifying as Italian and more than 36,000 identifying as West Indian, of which more than 21,000 were Haitian.
 An additional 19,000 identify as English, 15,000 as German and about 22,000 as Sub-Saharan African of which more than 10,000 are Cape Verdean.

 Diversity in businesses' leadership ensures that the best strategies for growth in an increasingly competitive global economy can be developed and executed.
 Businesses also make many important contributions to community life.
 As with all other sectors, diversity of leadership in the for-profit arena increases civic vitality and equality.
 Prominent examples of representative leadership among Boston’s top businesses help to break the glass ceiling and open opportunities for future leaders.

-According to the Boston Club, among the 100 largest companies in Massachusetts in 2011: women comprised 11.1% of board members, down from 11.3% in 2010; 41% had no women board members; and, 29% had no women board members or executives.
+According to the Boston Club, among the 100 largest companies in Massachusetts in 2013: women comprised 12.7% of board members, a decrease from 13.8% the year before; 29% had no women board members; and, 21% had no women board members or executives.